Skip to content

 Design and construction

 The Large is not the biggest in the BGE catalogue, it is the best-selling.
-A 46 cm grate, 73 kg of NASA-derived ceramic and the green-egg silhouette that has defined the category for 50 years.
+A 46 cm grate, 73 kg of dense high-retention refractory ceramic and the green-egg silhouette that has defined the category for 50 years.
 It is noticeably lighter than the Kamado Joe Classic III (113 kg) — the difference shows when you move it or set it on a built-in counter: a BGE works on a standard EGG Mate, the Classic III needs a reinforced cart.

 BGE ceramic carries a lifetime warranty, and crucially it is transferable — the small detail that changes the economics.
 Sell the kamado after ten years and the buyer inherits the warranty.
 In practice, a five-year-old BGE Large resells at around 60% of new; few kitchen products hold that line.
 The outer metal band is simpler than the Classic III: two bolted strips, no Air Lift hinge.
 More reliable long term.